hsmahesha/News_Clusterer/README.txt

    sqrt(n/2) where 'n' is the total number of document vectors.
 2. SED tool is used to post-process the clustering result.
 3. The sed processed result is fed to python scikit-learn to evaluate the clustering result.
-Result is evaluated using 'Silhouette score'.
+Result is evaluated by computing 'Silhouette score'.
 4. Two distance measures namely - Tanimato Measure (Extened Jaccard Measure) and Cosine Similarity Measure, are compared.
 Result is slightly better for Tanimato Measure.